 A "Verbal Warning" action is usually associated with a minor infraction, noncompliance, or negligence with or without intent, but without malice.
-EPD Compliance will discuss the infraction with the inspector and/or owner and explain any corrective measures that are required.
-This action does not require an acknowledgement signature of the NOV and corrective measures prescribed.
+EPD Compliance Unit will discuss the infraction with the inspector and/or owner and explain any corrective measures that are required.
 Usually, no additional follow up is required.
 However, the infraction is documented and, if repeated, a NOV will be issued with escalation to the next level of compliance level within EPD with corrective action.
-Generally one verbal warning will be given for each minor infraction type.
+Generally, one verbal warning will be given for each minor infraction type.

 EPD generally uses the "Verbal Warning" action, prior to pursuing the next level of corrective actions, to correct a prevailing deficiency or misunderstanding within the industry at large.
-Here are examples when a "Verbal Warning" might be used: The station failed to have on-hand required public information material such as the GCAF brochures; or an inspector not producing a picture ID, as required by the I/M Rules.
+Here are examples when a "Verbal Warning" might be used: The station failed to have on-hand

+Explanation of EPD's Compliance Policy and Related Actions required public information material such as the GCAF brochures; or an inspector not producing a picture ID, as required by the I/M Rules.